-One last thing to take care of in this scenario is to circumvent the applet firewall mechanism (this should be clear to firewall knowledgeable readers).
+One last thing to take care of in this scenario is to circumvent the applet firewall mechanism.
 Since the server and client applet reside in different contexts, the server does not have the right to access the array it gets from the client.
 Hence, to make this work the server has to first send its own byte array reference to the client and then the client has to send it back to the server through the ill-typed interface.
 This way the server can run malicious code on its own (in terms of context ownership) data.
 Now, the shareable interface definition for the server will for instance include